grpc/proposal/A114-wrr-metric-names-for-computing-utilization.md

   // A list of metric names to use for computing utilization.
   //
-  // By default, endpoint weight is computed based on the 'application_utilization'
-  // field reported by the endpoint.
-  //
-  // If 'application_utilization' is not set, then utilization will instead be
-  // computed by taking the max of the values of the metrics specified here.
-  //
   // For map fields in the ORCA proto, the string will be of the form
   // "<map_field_name>.<map_key>".
 For example, the string "named_metrics.foo"
   // will mean to look for the key "foo" in the ORCA "named_metrics" field.
   //
+  // By default, utilization is computed by taking the max of the values of the
-  // If none of the specified metrics are present in the load report, then
+  // metrics specified here.
+If none of the specified metrics are present in the
-  // 'cpu_utilization' is used instead.
+  // load report (or if this field is empty, or all values are less than or
+  // equal to 0), the policy will fall back to using 'application_utilization'
+  // and then 'cpu_utilization'.
   repeated string metric_names_for_computing_utilization = 7;
 }
 ```